2jo4u4/EasyTools/README.md

 |int16ToFloat32|transfer data|
 |float32ToInt16|transfer data|

-> PCM formation in JavaScript
+> PCM formation in JavaScript,
 > We can use Int16Array to store

-> If you want to play audio
+> If you want to play audio,
-> We neet to get AudioBuffer
+> We need to get AudioBuffer,
 > AudioBuffer can use Float32Array to get

 Please see [speech example](./example/speechManager.html)